Xuth/lockserver/README.md

 You can also use the Lock() class outside of a context manager (and this is required if you wish to test the locks and not wait for them).

+When started the server drops the file lockserver.info that the client can use to find the ip address and port of the server.
+The client looks for this file in the current working directory as it's default manner of finding the server.
+You can also specify the filename/path of the info file or just specify the host and port when instantiating the Lock() class.

 ---

 The server is a single threaded select/poll socket server written only with core python libraries.
 I specifically